mattiacaprioli/portfolio-Ruggero/README.md

 Acknowledgments

-Special thanks to my friend [Your Friend's Name] for their trust and collaboration in this project.
+Special thanks to my friend for their trust and collaboration in this project.
 Their passion for wine and professionalism inspired the design and content.

 License